lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 ## Implementing the index

-As a rough calculation, if we have 5000 documents to search amongst, and each document is on average 200 characters long (either documents are small, or we are only iterested in searching by title, or within a small description), then storing all the documents in uncompressed form takes roughly 2MB (JavaScript
+As a rough calculation, if we have 5000 documents to search among, and each document is on average 200 characters long (either documents are small, or we are only iterested in searching by title, or within a small description), then storing all the documents in uncompressed form takes roughly 2MB (JavaScript